 R&D Incentives Projects Manager

 Before joining Comodo, he worked in various IT projects with different titles as software architect, technical product manager and senior software team lead.
-Projects he worked on were variable, from cloud-based multi-tenant web applications to simulation systems.
+Projects he worked on varied from cloud-based multi-tenant web applications to simulation systems.

 Mert received his BSc. and MSc. degrees in Computer Engineering from Middle East Technical University.